 Whichever option you decide to go with remember this … you can always make a change or upgrade to something else!

-As a little thank you for Learn Digital Scrapbooking course subscribers reading this post please be sure to grab your copy of this set of decorated text on a path hearts that are suitable for use in both Photoshop® Creative Cloud as well as in Photoshop® Elements with my compliments.
+As a little thank you for Learn Digital Scrapbooking course subscribers reading this post please be sure to grab a copy of this set of decorated text on a path hearts that are suitable for use in both Photoshop® Creative Cloud as well as in Photoshop® Elements, with my compliments.
 Your coupon code is included in the email for this session.
 Coming soon.